unravelin/gcb2gh/README.md

 # Contributing

 Please feel free to open issues and pull requests on this repository.
-If you wish to suggest a code change, please ensure the behaviour is tests in `go test`.
+If you wish to suggest a code change, please ensure the behaviour is tested in `go test`.
 The tests are already set up with a toy Docker daemon you can mock events from; and a GitHub API that will record the updates sent.